curtsheller/notes/LearningUkulele.com/Database-Backup-Import-and-Exports/MySQL-Database-Backup.md

 ```
 $ mysqldump -u forge -p forge > forge-ALL-BU-$(date +%F-%T).sql
 ```
-Note: Ingore the *[Warning] Using a password on the command line interface can be insecure.* return from the command.
+Note: Ignore the *[Warning] Using a password on the command line interface can be insecure.* return from the command.
 The file is written to the current terminal.

 ## COPY FROM forge